 In areas where Lyme disease is endemic, many patients report arthralgias, fatigue, difficulty concentrating, or other nonspecific symptoms.
 Without a history of EM or other symptoms of early-localized or early-disseminated Lyme disease, few of these patients actually have Lyme disease.
 In such patients, elevated IgG titers (with normal IgM titers) indicate past exposure, not current or persistent infection, and may lead to long and unnecessary courses of antibiotic therapy.

 (See also the Infectious Diseases Society of America's Practice Guidelines for the Treatment of Lyme Disease.)
 Most features of Lyme disease respond to antibiotics, but treatment of early disease is most successful.
 In late-stage disease, antibiotics eradicate the bacteria, relieving the arthritis in most people.
-However, a few genetically predisposed people have persistent arthritis even after the infection has been eliminated because of continued inflammation. see Guidelines for Antibiotic Treatment Lyme Disease in Adults*. shows adult treatment regimens for various presentations of Lyme disease.
-Treatment in children is similar except that doxycycline is avoided in children < 8 yr and doses are adjusted based on weight (see Usual Doses of Commonly Prescribed Antibiotics).
+However, a few genetically predisposed people have persistent arthritis even after the infection has been eliminated because of continued inflammation.
+Table 1: Guidelines for Antibiotic Treatment Lyme Disease in Adults*. shows adult treatment regimens for various presentations of Lyme disease.
+Treatment in children is similar except that doxycycline is avoided in children < 8 yr and doses are adjusted based on weight (see Table 3: Usual Doses of Commonly Prescribed Antibiotics).

 For symptomatic relief, NSAIDs may be used.
 Complete heart block may require a temporary pacemaker.
 Tense knee joints due to effusions require aspiration.
 Some genetically predisposed patients with arthritis of the knee that persists despite antibiotic therapy may respond to arthroscopic synovectomy.